Papercloud/active_admin_multi_upload/README.md

 Active Admin Multi-Upload
 ========

+###NOTICE:

+This is currently only working when the name of the attribute that the uploader is mounted on is called `:image`.
+I am looking into a fix for this now.
+Sorry!

 ### Support for multiple image upload for a nested resource in ActiveAdmin

 _This gem was built to work with Carrierwave & ActiveAdmin, and is based on the excellent jquery-fileupload-system._